 After an Extremis infused brain surgery gave rise to an all new and incredibly cunning as well as dangerous Hulk Persona (Who may be, in point of fact, a precursor to the Maestro) singlehandedly tore off a piece of pure raw adamantium; an arm, from one of the original bodies of Ultron that was lingering within Kang the Conqueror's citadel at the end of time.

-In X-men Origins: Wolverine, they give Logan his adamantium skeleton.
+Logan is given his adamantium skeleton.

-In X-2: X-Men United, William Stryker's lab is shown to have an adamantium infusion chamber where both Wolverine and Lady Deathstrike were created.
+William Stryker's lab is shown to have an adamantium infusion chamber where both Wolverine and Lady Deathstrike were created.
 During the climactic battle, Wolverine defeats Deathstrike by pumping her full of liquid adamantium, which then hardens and causes her to sink into a vat of water.